Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Introduction

-The phenomenon of public-private paths of civil servants demonstrates well the usefulness of the general method because it shares many difficulties with other settings in career analysis.
-First, it is relatively easy to describe the phenomenon for a portion of elite civil servants, by collecting data from digital networking websites such as LinkedIn on which they are registered.
-However, a majority of them do not have a networking digital profile, and further, it is not always the case that a profile is fully completed from the starting point of one's career.
-Second, most civil servants, to various degrees, leave ``traces'' of their activity, when they sign legal documents, or obtain important promotions or bonuses.
-We showcase that it is possible to reconstruct trajectories of large civil servant populations and draw interpretations that contribute to the social scientific literature.
-In addition, our population is voluntarily more diverse and an order of magnitude larger compared to usual prosopography studies of the domain, to demonstrate that our methodology is well suited for analyses that are also targeted at less visible, larger professional groups.
+Previous quantitative works of French civil servants have focused on data for a small number of individuals, typically collected by hand.
+Instead, our aim is to construct and apply a methodology to analyse the whole population, thanks to two complementary sources of data.
+First, it is relatively easy to describe the career paths of a portion of elite civil servants, by collecting data from digital networking websites such as LinkedIn on which they are registered.
+However, a majority of civil servants do not have a LinkedIn profile, and further, it is not always the case that a profile is fully completed from the starting point of one's career.
+We thus complement the analysis with a second data source which covers the entire population over their entire public service career: to various degrees, civil servants leave ``traces'' of their activity, when they sign legal documents, or obtain important promotions or bonuses which are recorded in administrative records published in the Journal Officiel de la République Française (JORF).
+We describe these two data sources in detail below.
+Neither source taken alone can lead to robust inference on career paths: the LinkedIn data alone is insufficient as it concerns only a non-random subpopulation (in particular, individuals who have never left the public sector are less likely to be present on LinkedIn); the JORF data alone is insufficient as it contains too little information on its own.

-We introduce and discuss in Section \ref{section:setting} the general statistical framework for career modeling with partially observed data, then apply it on real data to conduct two studies on French elite civil servants in Section \ref{section:applied}.
-Section \ref{section:conclusion} concludes both on the general methodology and on the substantive learning exercise on civil servants.